Germ cell: Vertebrates

-In the acquatic frog Xenopus egg, the germ cell determinants are found in the most vegetal blastomeres.
+In the aquatic frog Xenopus egg, the germ cell determinants are found in the most vegetal blastomeres.
 These presumptive PGCs are brought to the endoderm of the blastocoel by gastrulation.
 They are determined as germ cells when gastrulation is completed.
 Migration from the hindgut along the gut and across the dorsal mesentery then takes place.
 The germ cells split into two populations and move to the paired gonadal ridges.
 Migration starts with 3-4 cells that undergo three rounds of cell division so that about 30 PGCs arrive at the gonads.
 On the migratory path of the PGCs, the orientation of underlying cells and their secreted molecules such as fibronectin play an important role.

 Mammals have a migratory path comparable to that in Xenopus.
 Migration begins with 50 gonocytes and about 5,000 PGCs arrive at the gonads.
 Proliferation occurs also during migration and lasts for 3–4 weeks in humans.

 PGCs come from the epiblast and migrate subsequently into the mesoderm, the endoderm and the posterior of the yolk sac.
 Migration then takes place from the hindgut along the gut and across the dorsal mesentery to reach the gonads (4.5 weeks in human beings).
 Fibronectin maps here also a polarized network together with other molecules.
 The somatic cells on the path of germ cells provide them attractive, repulsive, and survival signals.
 But germ cells also send signals to each other.

 In reptiles and birds, germ cells use another path.
 PGCs come from the epiblast and move to the hypoblast to form the germinal crescent (anterior extraembryonic structure).
 The gonocytes then squeeze into blood vessels and use the circulatory system for transport.
 They squeeze out of the vessels when they are at height of the gonadal ridges.
 Cell adhesion on the endothelium of the blood vessels and molecules such as chemoattractants are probably involved in helping PGCs migrate.

 The Sry gene of the Y chromosome

-The SRY (Sex-determining Region of the Y chromosome) directs male development in mammals by inducing the somatic cells of the gonadal ridge to develop into a testis, rather than an ovary.
+The Sex-determining Region of the Y chromosome (SRY) directs male development in mammals by inducing the somatic cells of the gonadal ridge to develop into a testis, rather than an ovary.
 Sry is expressed in a small group of somatic cells of the gonads and influences these cells to become Sertoli cells (supporting cells in testis).
 Sertoli cells are responsible for sexual development along a male pathway in many ways.
 One of these ways involves stimulation of the arriving primordial cells to differentiate into sperm.
 In the absence of the Sry gene, primordial germ cells differentiate into eggs.
 Removing genital ridges before they start to develop into testes or ovaries results in the development of a female, independent of the carried sex chromosome.